btrplace/migrations-UCC-15/README.md

 /bin/bash configure_envionment.sh
 ```

-* Configure all nodes (Infiniband,
+* Configure all nodes (Infiniband, NFS share, BMC, ..).
-* Start VM and wait for boot
+* Start all VMs on hosting nodes and wait until they are booted.

 ## Launch the experimentations